Roeya/elm-tutorials/README.md

 # elm-tutorials

-I diecided to try out elm, this is where I keep my tutorial projects and notes
+I decided to try out elm, this is where I keep my tutorial projects and notes

 ## Installing elm

 Note: I am using pop os - similar to ubuntu

 The first thing to install is node, however I found that along the way I have problems related to permissions with the node_modules directory.
-Node.js manuals sugested installing with nvm (Node Version Manager) so go to https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally#manually-change-npms-default-directory
+Node.js manuals suggested installing with nvm (Node Version Manager) so go to https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally#manually-change-npms-default-directory
 To read more.

 1. Install nvm: